-The following instructions and illustrations are provided for mid-stream specimens.
-These illustrations may be translated for local clinical practice as a public resource from non-profit Finnish hospital districts (originally drawn at Tampere University Hospital (TAUH), Tampere, Finland).
-Collection of MSU specimens is still suggested after cleansing for both sexes, see Chapter 3.2.1.1.
+The illustrations of this section are provided for mid-stream specimens (Figures 9, 10, 11).
+These illustrations may be translated for local clinical practice as a public resource from non-profit Finnish healthcare (originally drawn at Tampere University Hospital (TAUH), Tampere, Finland).
+Collection of MSU specimens is still suggested after cleansing for both sexes, see Section 3.2.1.1.